What is the Bonner Leaders Program?

 Students who are interested in social justice, the community they live in, who like working with people, and are interested in developing their own leadership skills make excellent Bonners!
 Bonner Leaders are often outgoing, reliable, and resourceful students who want an added element of experiential learning to their college experience.

 Bonner students work an average of 9-12 hours a week in the community.
-On top of working, students are expected to attend regular monthly meetings – about 4 hours a month.
-Students also are required to spend some of their time each semester attending extra trainings or workshops, Bonner events, and volunteering their time to causes they choose.
+On top of working, students are expected to attend regular Bonner meetings – about 4 hours a month.
+Students are also required to spend some of their time each semester attending extra trainings or workshops, Bonner events, and volunteering their time to causes they choose.
 Overall, a student will work, meet, and volunteer for close to 300 hours in an academic year as part of the Bonner Leaders Program.

 What is Financial Aid?

 Financial Aid is the combination of resources to help a student fund their education.
-It can be a combination of grants, scholarships, work study funds and loans.
+It can be a combination of grants, scholarships, work-study funds and loans.
 While grants and scholarships are “free money”- money that does not need to be paid back, work-study and loans are “self-help” by the student.
 Please visit the Enrollment Center for more information or to find out if you qualify for work-study money.

 What is Work Study?

-Work study money is money that the student may earn through a job on- or off-campus to help pay for the cost of their education.
-At Augsburg, students earn their work-study money through pay-checks paid out twice a month.
+Work-study money is money that the student may earn through a job on- or off-campus to help pay for the cost of their education.
+At Augsburg, students earn their work-study money through paychecks paid out twice a month.
 This money is NOT guaranteed to students and in order to receive their work-study funds, they must find a job and work the hours to earn their work-study money.